 The answer is simple.
-There is and abundance in our neighborhoods!
+There is an abundance in our neighborhoods!
 People surround themselves with a bounty, and our urban wildlife has learned to leverage it to their advantage.
 Plenty of food and water attracts smaller animals such as rats, rabbits, and squirrels.
 And the abundance of these prey animals makes sure Coyotes and Bobcats follow close behind.

 Of course, construction is very disruptive to urban wildlife—Bobcats and Coyotes included.
 But, once things settle down, our neighborhoods become very inviting places for our more adaptable wildlife.

 Coyotes and Bobcats also appreciate human-built structures for the same reasons we do—they are solid and reliable.
 Our constructs are often more safe and sound than natural dens.
 Creek-side burrows can flood and hollow trees can fall, but your patio deck ain’t going anywhere.

 It is counter-intuitive in many ways, but the truth is that our neighborhoods can be very good habitats for resourceful animals like Bobcats and Coyotes.
 The proof is in the pudding.
 Wild animals simply will not be found in environments that cannot support them.
 Bobcats and Coyotes are in our cities because the urban ecosystem can provide for them adequately, otherwise they would leave or die.

 It is a common misconception to believe that these animals have been desperately trapped in the city by development.
-Somewhat unexpectedly, there are statistics that show that many urban animals live longer, are healthier, and have bigger litters than their rural counter parts.
+But somewhat unexpectedly, there are statistics that show that many urban animals live longer, are healthier, and have bigger litters than their rural counter parts.
 It’s a little surprising, but it appears to be true.

 Of course both Coyotes and Bobcat still need the refuge of undeveloped or parkland from time to time.
 Proximity to places like these increase the likelihood that you will find these animals in your neighborhood.